viktor-nikolov/Zynq-XADC-DMA-lwIP/project_files/README.md

   - This is the XADC demo application for the Digilent [Cora Z7-07S](https://digilent.com/reference/programmable-logic/cora-z7/start) board, which I described in the chapter [Software](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/tree/main?#software).
   - To use the export, create an empty folder on your PC and open it as a workspace in Vitis 2024.1.1.
     Then select File|Import.
 Select the archive file, and select all projects in the archive.
+  - Note: Please note that I created this project archive on Windows, and it is, unfortunately, not usable on Linux.
+This is because Vitis Unified stores names of build executables in the BSP configuration.
+Linux executables differ from those on Windows.
+Generally, Vitis Unified exports are not compatible across different operating systems.

 <img src="..\pictures\unif_import.png" width="380">